hylang/hy/CONTRIBUTING.rst

 Documentation
 -------------

 Generally, new features deserve coverage in the manual, either by editing the manual files directly or by changing docstrings that get included in the manual.
-To render the manual, install its dependencies with ``pip install -r requirements-dev.txt`` and then use the command ``cd docs; sphinx-build . _build -b html``.
+To render the manual, install its dependencies with ``pip install -r docs/requirements.txt`` and then use the command ``cd docs; sphinx-build . _build -b html``.

 NEWS and AUTHORS
 ----------------